MJ Melendez Player Props: Royals vs. Mets

-On Tuesday, MJ Melendez (.410 slugging percentage in past 10 games, including one home run) and the Kansas City Royals play the New York Mets, whose starting pitcher will be Jose Quintana.
+On Wednesday, MJ Melendez (batting .289 in his past 10 games) and the Kansas City Royals play the New York Mets, whose starting pitcher will be Kodai Senga.
 First pitch is at 8:10 PM ET.

-He had a one-hit showing in his last game (1-for-4) against the Twins.
+In his previous appearance, he went 1-for-3 with an RBI against the Mets.

 MJ Melendez Game Info & Props vs. the Mets